 "The Living Building Challenge™ 3.0 is a building certification program, advocacy tool and philosophy that defines the most advanced measure of sustainability in the built environment possible today and acts to rapidly diminish the gap between current limits and the end-game positive solutions we seek.

 The Challenge is comprised of seven performance categories called Petals: Place, Water, Energy, Health & Happiness, Materials, Equity and Beauty.
 Petals are subdivided into a total of twenty Imperatives, each of which focuses on a specific sphere of influence.
 This compilation of Imperatives can be applied to almost every conceivable building project, of any scale and any location—be it a new building or an existing structure."

 Greenview Global principal Daniel Huard launched the Las Vegas Valley LBC Collaborative, is an active Ambassador and Presenter as well as Living Future Accredited.
 Greenview Global is called upon globally to assist with projects that are seeking to attain the very highest levels of performance, materials transparency and Certification to LEED, Energy Star, Living Building Challenge and WELL Building Standards.
-Greenview Global Principals live their Mission by positively impacting their clients, communities and the planet.
+Greenview Global lives their Mission by positively impacting their clients, communities and the planet.

 images credit: ILFI and Greenview Global, LLC. copyright ©2015 Greenview Global, LLC